nhjschulz/flashcontainer/examples/aurix_bmhdr/example.md

 The tricky bit for boot mode headers are their checksums.
-The 8 byte area from offset 0x0000-0x0007 is verified with a CRC32 checksum, that itself is repeated bit reversed.
+The 8 byte area from offset 0x0000-0x0007 is verified with a CRC32 checksum, that itself is repeated bit inverted.
 The 8 bytes of data used for the checksums are not read sequentially, but interpreted as two 32-Bit words in big-endian format.
 Thats why the configuration XML for the CRC's contain an access and swap attribute inside the memory element: